Atlas975/Notes/MachineLearning/GeneticAlgorithms/Genetic_algorithms.md

 4. **Replace**: generate a new population for a further run of algorithm
 5. **Test**: check if end condition is satisfied, is so stop and return best solution in current population
 6. **Loop**: go to step 3
+### End condition of a genetic algorithm
+- The algorithm stops when it converges, this can take place in a variety of ways such as:
+    1. A high percentage (eg 90%) of the population has the same fitness value
+    2. The number of generations exceeds a fixed number
+    3. The average fitness is unchanged for several generations
 ## Fitness function
 - When the correct answer is known, fitness is a distance metric towards it
 - When the correct answer is unknown, fitness is an estimator of how valuable a solution is